Seborrheic Eczema - What Is It And How Can You Treat It?

 The real cause is not known, but is probably related to your genes and hormones.
 These factors can aggravate seborrheic dermatitis:

-- Stress
+• Stress

-- A weakened immune system
+• A weakened immune system

-- Cold and dry weather
+• Cold and dry weather

-- Allergic reaction to drugs
+• Allergic reaction to drugs

-How can you treat seborrheic dermatitis in a natural way?
+How can you treat seborrheic dermatitis naturally?

 Will these natural treatments make my seborrheic dermatitis disappear forever?